 Composition

-• Club Officers: President, Immediate Past President, Vice-President(s), Secretary, Treasurer, Service Chair, Marketing Communications Chair, and Membership Chair
+• Club Officers: President, Immediate Past President, Vice-President(s), Secretary, Treasurer, Membership Chair, Service Chair, and Marketing Chair

-• Board Members: Club Officers, Club LCIF Coordinator, Program Coordinator, Branch President (if a Club Branch exists), and Elected and/or Appointed Board Members and/or Chairs
+• Other Board Members (in addition to Officers): Club LCIF Coordinator, Program Coordinator, Branch President (if a Club Branch exists), Leo Club Advisor (if a Leo Club exists), and Elected and/or Appointed Board Members and/or Chairs

 • Optional Board Members: Lion Tamer, Tail-Twister, Safety Officer (See your Club’s Constitution & By-Laws)